tylrcarr/pro-project-winter-2016/README.md

 and if you do not complete your project deliverables, including this project plan, you're out of Pro, immediately.

+This may seem tough and it is for a reason.
+The workplace has no patience for anything less than professionalism and SkilStak Pro is the place to learn this, not on the job after you've learned it the hard way with more dire consequences.

+## Overview

 *Every invited Pro student must create a semester project plan repo and complete the [Overview](#overview) and [Objectives](#objectives) sections the by the second week of class or lose their invite immediately*

+## Objectives

 *Every Pro student must open at least one GitHub Enhancement issue on two different Pro projects by the third week of class or lose their